hasura/graphql-engine/docs/graphql/manual/guides/full-text-search.rst

 for all of the words contained in the document.
 So, when we search for words like "jump", we will match all variants of the word, such as "jumping" or "jumped".
-This means we will be searching just for the vector and not the document which is fast.
+This means we will be searching just for the vector and not the document which makes it more performant.

 Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^